MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

 ### Is the user account and its mailbox compromised?

-By looking at sender’s past behavior and recent activities, you should be able to determine whether the user should be considered compromised or not.
+By looking at sender’s past behavior and recent activities, you should be able to determine whether the user's account should be considered compromised or not.
 You can see the details of alerts raised from the user’s page in the Microsoft 365 Defender portal.

 You can also analyze these additional activities for the affected mailbox: